A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-very-simple-web-page-1908.md

 You can see that the `<html>` `<head>` `<body>` `<title>` can be considered as "boxes" that contains what is inside them.

 ## The Preview window
 Below the code windows is a 'Preview' window pointing to our simple web page.
-Go ahead and change the `Hello there!!!` text to something else.
+Go ahead and change the `An empty web page` text to something else.
 Next, press the 'Reload Preview' button in the preview window.

 ![](.guides/img/reload.png)